 Small bowel obstruction due to cecal carcinoma

-92 years old female presented to the emergency department with features of acute small bowel obstruction and an inferior right quadrant pain.
-The patient had a history of previous appendicectomy.
+Presented to the emergency department with features of acute small bowel obstruction and an inferior right quadrant pain.
+The patient had a history of previous appendectomy.

 CT Abdomen and pelvis (selected images)

 Loading Stack -

 0 images remaining